byu-transpolab/GTFS2GMNS/README.md

 Your comments will be valuable for code review and improvement.
 Please feel free to add your comments to our Google document of [GTFS2GMNS Users' Guide](https://docs.google.com/document/d/1-A2g4ZjJu-gzusEKcSoOXzr95S3tv7sj/edit?usp=sharing&ouid=112385243549486266715&rtpof=true&sd=true).

+Modified to work with the OpenSource Modeling project.

 ## Getting Started